yoctoproject/poky/documentation/profile-manual/usage.rst

 It is however by definition an approximation, as suggested by the most prominent word associated with it, ``sampling``.
-On the one hand, it allows a representative picture of what's going on in the system to be cheaply taken, but on the other hand, that cheapness limits its utility when that data suggests a need to "dive down" more deeply to discover what's really going on.
+On the one hand, it allows a representative picture of what's going on in the system to be cheaply taken, but alternatively, that cheapness limits its utility when that data suggests a need to "dive down" more deeply to discover what's really going on.
 In such cases, the only way to see what's really going on is to be able to look at (or summarize more intelligently) the